 Siggi the Over-sharing supergeek

-I can’t help it I love to share, this may be on of the first things you notice about me.
+I can’t help it, I love to share!
+This may be one of the first things you notice about me.
 I also love to help other people.
 On the flip side I’m extremely independent and struggle with letting other people help me.
 Due my over sharing nature there is a lot of information about me on-line.
 It’s all been curated by me and it’s online on purpose.
 There have been those that chastise me for how much information I have online, especially by my cybersecurity colleagues, but this is simply a by product of my sharing nature.
+I also remind my colleagues that threat models vary greatly, and that I have carefully thought through my personal threat model and curate what I share accordingly.
 Please note though that I only share information about myself.
 Except for when it comes to folks that are integrated into my history (where the fact that other folks are part of my history) I do not talk about other folks.
 It’s all personal information, philosophical, religion, societal pondering (see my Blog for more on this) as well as technical commentary, aimed at non technical folks which can be found on my technical blog.
 Check my page on My Values and beliefs for an insight into that.
 You can also learn a lot about by reading my social media posts, as well as in my dating profiles.
 Here are the links for that.
 Then continue reading this page and other pages on this site.

 - Mastodon https://infosec.exchange/@siggib

 - Einkamál (Icelandic Dating site) https://www.einkamal.is/Profile/karl/Reykjavik/supergeek/442466/

 I have a lot to say about the importance of platonic, non-sexual, non-sensual touch.
 So much so I have a whole separate page about it.
 The main point here is to get people to understand that touch is not inherently sexual or sensual.
 Please reach out if you have comments or questions on this.
 My contact info is on the Contact page.